spencer-shadley/completed-class/06-server-side-apis/3-saturday-apis-continued/activities/12-CatButton/README.md

 - Open the file `01-cat-button-students.html` in your browser.
 Then take a few moments to see what the application does.

 - Then fill in the missing comments for each line to describe what each section does.

+## Bonus

+- Allow the user to choose a dynamic tag instead of always using cats